 The Ribble R872 is a budget carbon bike without the budget ride, matching other brands without matching their price tags

-A stiff carbon frame with all the trimmings you’d expect from a modern frame, the Ribble R872 undercuts the competition in terms of ride quality and value for money.
+With all the trimmings you’d expect from a modern carbon frame, the Ribble R872 undercuts the competition in terms of ride quality and value for money.

 Ribble is a serial winner of group tests thanks to sourcing excellent frames from the same Far East factories as the big names and selling them at a fraction of the price.

-The Ribble R872 is Ribble’s best-selling carbon road bike and has been updated for 2017.
+The Ribble R872 is Ribble’s best-selling carbon road bike.
 It uses Toray T1000 and T800 high-modulus carbon-fibre – once the preserve of the most exclusive Italian marques – in a frame that’s stiffer and lighter than its predecessor (claimed 1,070g in the size small).

 All of this results in a ride quality that is very impressive indeed.
 It has the stiffness paired with rear-end comfort of a much more expensive bike.
 The geometry is spot-on – not too steep but perfect for stability on descents and at speed and easy to set up.

 Its rigidity makes it slightly clattery on rough roads, but this is a common characteristic of lightweight carbon frames and is in no way unique to the Ribble.
 Besides, the direct feel when climbing more than makes up for this and perhaps most importantly, it feels fun to ride, leaving you grinning from ear to ear.

 There’s absolutely no doubt that the Ribble offers super value for money.
 A high-modulus carbon frame paired with a complete 105 groupset for a smidge over £1,000 is exceptional.